juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## 	Setting SSL up for Kubernetes services

-In order to securely invoke the deployed microservices in Kubernetes, we are going to implement TLS certificates at the load balancer level.
+In order to securely invoke the deployed microservices in Kubernetes Pods, we are going to implement TLS certificates at the load balancer level.
 We will import locally self-generated certificates.

 <img src="images/k8s-ssl-2.png"/>

 <img src="images/k8s-ssl-3.png"/>

-In order to securely invoke the microservices hosted in Kubernetes Pods, we must modify the Kubernetes <a href="microservices_kubernetes/k8s_deployment/blogs_app.yaml" target="_blank">blogs_app.yaml</a> deployment file.
+We must modify the Kubernetes deployment file<a href="microservices_kubernetes/k8s_deployment/blogs_app.yaml" target="_blank">blogs_app.yaml</a>.
 We add the following lines highlighted in yellow:

 <img src="images/k8s-ssl-1.png"/>